xingchenzhang/xingchenzhang.github.io/_pages/about.md

 **Call for papers**
 -------

-Welcome to submit your manuscript to the following journals and special issues for which I am an editorial board member, or to the workshop that I am organizing.
+You're welcome to submit your manuscript to the following journals and special issues where I serve on the editorial board, or to the workshop I am organizing.
 Please feel free to contact me before submission if you have any questions.

 - **BMVC2025 Workshop**.
-Our workshop title is **DIFA:Deep Learning-based Information Fusion and Its Applications**.
+Our workshop **DIFA:Deep Learning-based Information Fusion and Its Applications** will be held on 27th November 2025 in the Cutlers’ Hall, Sheffield, UK.
+Please submit papers if you are interested.
 More details can be found on our [workshop website](https://xingchenzhang.github.io/difa2025/).

 - **Chinese Journal of Information Fusion**. [[Details and Submission]](https://www.iece.org/journal/cjif).
 We always welcome submissions.